 - Wound drainage.
 If you have a skin infection, your doctor will likely make an incision into the sore to drain fluid that has collected there.

 - Device removal.
 If your infection involves a device or prosthetic, prompt removal of the device is needed.
 For some devices, removal might require surgery.

 Staph bacteria are very adaptable, and many varieties have become resistant to one or more antibiotics.
-For example, only about 10 percent of today's staph infections can be cured with penicillin.
+For example, only about 5% of today's staph infections can be cured with penicillin.

-The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of IV antibiotics, such as vancomycin, with the potential for more side effects, such as vancomycin.
+The emergence of antibiotic-resistant strains of staph bacteria — often described as methicillin-resistant Staphylococcus aureus (MRSA) strains — has led to the use of IV antibiotics, such as vancomycin or daptomycin, with the potential for more side effects.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 While you may initially consult your family doctor, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
 For example, you may be referred to a doctor trained in treating skin conditions (dermatologist), heart disorders (cardiologist) or infectious diseases.